nellore/omfgene/README.md

 samtools view <a TCGA RNA-seq BAM> | mawk -f omfgene.awk | sort | uniq -c \
     | gzip ><a TCGA RNA-seq BAM>.discord.tsv.gz
 ```
-across TCGA RNA-seq BAMs that were previously aligned to hg19 using [Seven Bridges' Cancer Genomics Cloud](https://cgc.sbgenomics.com/), where `mawk` is [a fast implementation](http://invisible-island.net/mawk/) of awk.
+across TCGA RNA-seq BAMs that were previously aligned to hg38 with STAR's 2-pass protocol on [Seven Bridges' Cancer Genomics Cloud](https://cgc.sbgenomics.com/), where `mawk` is [a fast implementation](http://invisible-island.net/mawk/) of awk.
 This was done by

 1. creating the Docker image omfgene using `Dockerfile` in `cgcrun/`.
 We ran the following sequence of commands
         cd /path/to/omfgene/cgcrun